"Nov. 6, 2012 -- The FDA has approved Pfizer's Xeljanz (tofacitinib), a first-of-its-kind treatment for rheumatoid arthritis.

 Patient Counseling Information

 Instruct patients and their caregivers on the proper dosage and administration of Kineret and provide all patients with the “Patient information and Instructions for Use” insert.
 While this Patient Information and Instructions for Use provides information about the product and its use, it is not intended to take the place of regular discussions between the patient and healthcare provider.
 The ability to inject subcutaneously should be assessed to ensure proper administration of Kineret.
-Inform patients and their caregivers that the needle cover on the prefilled syringe contains dry natural rubber (a derivative of latex), which should not be handled by persons sensitive to latex.
+The prefilled syringe contains an outer rigid plastic needle shield attached to a grey inner needle cover.
+Inform patients and their caregivers that the inner needle cover contains dry natural rubber (a derivative of latex), which should not be handled by persons sensitive to latex.
 Thoroughly instruct patients and their caregivers on the importance of proper disposal and caution against the reuse of needles, syringes, and drug product.
 A puncture-resistant container for the disposal of used syringes should be available to the patient.
 The full container should be disposed of according to the directions provided by the healthcare provider.

-Injection-site reactions: Physicians should explain to patients that almost a quarter of patients in the clinical trial experienced a reaction at the injection site.
+Physicians should explain to patients that almost a quarter of patients in the clinical trial experienced a reaction at the injection site.
 Injection-site reactions may include pain, erythema, swelling, purities, brusing, mass, inflammation, dermatitis, edema, urticaria, vesicles, warmth, and hemorrhage.
+Inform patients or their caregivers that the prefilled syringe should be removed from refrigeration and left at room temperature for 30 minutes before injecting.
 Patients should be cautioned to avoid injecting into an area that is already swollen or red.
 Any persistent reaction should be brought to the attention of the prescribing physician.

 Allergic or other drug reactions: Inform patients about the signs and symptoms of allergic and other adverse drug reactions and the appropriate actions they should take if they experience any of these signs and symptoms.